 The Higgs boson could decay into Dark Matter particles to which our detectors are entirely blind.
 They would leave the detector, and would then create an imbalance in momentum inferred from measuring all the visible collision products.
 It is possible that the Higgs boson can also decay into one Standard Model particle and its mirror particle of the dark sector, for instance, a Standard Model photon and a corresponding dark photon.
 Only "half a Higgs" would then be observed in the detector.
 The underlying assumptions and the implications of this theory are fully compatible with the currently existing measurements of the properties of the 125 GeV particle.

-For this reason, CMS performs direct searches for these decays.
+For this reason, CMS performs direct searches for these decays, and these are now available in a recently submitted paper.
 One way to pin down Higgs bosons produced in the collisions is to look for telltale signatures which, while not unique to Higgs boson production, are much less likely to be caused by Standard Model background processes.
 In the vector boson fusion production mode, the Higgs boson is produced together with two antipodal, hadronic jets that tend to be pointing along the direction of the beams or relatively near the beampipe, and on opposite sides of the detector.
 Requiring the presence of two such "forward" jets greatly helps to reject background processes.
 When combined with the detection of a central, energetic photon and a sizable amount of missing transverse momentum in the same event, this signature is an effective tool to look for semi-visible Higgs boson decays into a photon and a dark photon.

 The transverse mass observable combines the information of the identified photon and the missing transverse momentum to emulate the Higgs boson mass and is the most powerful variable for this analysis.